 In the inequality of the above Theorem, there is an error term which arises from the discrete phenomenon and tends to zero as $h\to 0$.
-Moreover, if we assume $y(0)=\partial_ty(0)=0$ instead, we recover the classical inequality for the continuous case as in \cite{IY-1998}.
+Moreover, if we assume $y(0)=\partial_ty(0)=0$, we recover the classical inequality for the continuous case as in \cite{IY-1998}.

-The proof of Theorem \ref{theo:stability} is based on the new Carleman estimate \eqref{ine:carleman:semi-discreteNew} obtained for the operator in \eqref{system:discrete}.
-To the best author's knowledge, the only known Carleman estimate in the literature for semi-discrete parabolic operators in arbitrary dimensions is the one provided in \cite{BLR-2014}.
-However, it is not suitable for studying the inverse problem due to the absence of a term involving the second-order spatial operator.
-In this work, we address this issue by establishing Carleman estimates for the solution of the system \eqref{system:discrete} and \eqref{system:z}, corresponding to the case $p=0$ and $p=1$, respectively.
-These results are collected as follows.
+The proof of Theorem \ref{theo:stability} is based on the new Carleman estimate \eqref{ine:carleman:semi-discreteNew} established for the operator in \eqref{system:discrete}.
+To our knowledge, the only known Carleman estimate available in the literature for semi-discrete parabolic operators in arbitrary dimensions is that of \cite{BLR-2014}.
+However, it is not suitable for studying the inverse problem because it lacks a term involving the second-order spatial operator.
+In this work, we address this issue by establishing Carleman estimates for the solution of system \eqref{system:discrete} and \eqref{system:z}, corresponding to the cases $q=0$ and $2q=1$, respectively.
+These results are summarized below.